National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 based on their ability to represent broad stakeholder groups and provide

-the leadership and vision required to realise the opportunities and
+the leadership and vision required to realize the opportunities and

 benefits NEST can deliver to the ecosystem.”
 Referencing NESTcc’s